 I volunteer for the Fermilab Public Arts & Lecture series organizational committee and chair the public lecture subcommittee.

 My previous job was at CMC Electronics.
 Before that I worked at Bell Labs where among other things I was the leader of the Exptools project and for a time was the maintainer of rsync while the author finished his PhD thesis (see "man rsync|tail 20").

 My PhD is from the University of Illinois at Urbana-Champaign and my thesis was called Object-Oriented Hierarchies Across Protection Boundaries.

 I participate regularly in the Bible Study group here at Fermilab called Bible Exploration for Lunch League.
-It meets every Tuesday from noon-1:00pm in the Quarium at Wilson Hall 8th floor, southwest corner.
+It meets every Tuesday from noon-1:00pm in the Quarium at Wilson Hall 8th floor crossover.
 My favorite topic is the relationship of science & faith.

 Here is my family home page.

 For Fermilab ssh users, here is a page describing using SSH to web-browse behind the Fermilab firewall from outside the firewall.